 Matthew Reeves is a doctoral candidate and public history fellow at UMKC, where he has worked on projects for both academic and general audiences.
 His MA thesis examined how nineteenth-century physicians used newspaper advertising as a space to create contested professional identities, while his current doctoral project explores the early years of osteopathic medicine.
 In addition to his work on campus as a graduate teaching assistant, Reeves was an inaugural member of the UMKC HistoryMakers project, a public history initiative that places graduate students with public and private cultural institutions throughout the Kansas City metro.
 Reeves has also worked as a project manager and content developer for Eisterhold Associates, a nationally-known museum design firm, and was a guest curator for a major exhibit at the National Museum of Toys and Miniatures.

-Debra K. Taylor is an historical sociologist interested in social stratification, most specifically, stratification brought about by the social constructs revolving around “race“ and ethnicity.
-Her current doctoral research is an examination of modern-day murals and monuments as remembrances of the American Civil War, in which she analyzes what groups are “remembered” and which are “forgotten”.
+Debra K. Taylor is an historical sociologist interested in social stratification, most specifically, stratification brought about by the social constructs revolving around “race” and ethnicity.
+Her current doctoral research is an examination of modern-day murals and monuments as remembrances of the American Civil War, in which she analyzes which groups are “remembered” and which are “forgotten.”
 Taylor has taught various courses in the social sciences, including American History 1865 to present.
 Born and raised locally, Debra completed her BA in Liberal Arts and her MA in Sociology at UMKC.